ImmortalMan01/mod-plugin/README.md

 The `max-log-entries` option in `config.yml` controls how many of these entries are kept (default `1000`).
 When the limit is exceeded, the oldest logs are discarded automatically.
+The `save-interval-ticks` option determines how often punishment and log files are persisted (default `100` ticks).

 Use `/cm reload` to re-read all configuration files.
 OpenAI options such as `openai-key`, `model`, `threshold` and `rate-limit` are applied immediately and